mwshinn/PyDDM/doc/quickstart.rst

 .. image:: images/leak-collapse-fit.png

+Like before, we can still use the model GUI to visualize the RT distribution or the psychometrics/chronometric function.

 Going further
 -------------

 In this tutorial, we have only just scratched the surface of what is possible in PyDDM.
-See the :doc:`cookbook/index` for more examples.
-Also see the :doc:`ooquickstart` or :doc:`apidoc/index` to learn about the object oriented API for constructing models in PyDDM.
+See the :doc:`cookbook/index` for more examples, or the :doc:`apidoc/index` to for more details on the functions and classes used in this tutorial.

 Summary
 -------

-PyDDM can simulate models and generate artificial data, or it can fit them to data.
+PyDDM can simulate models and generate artificial data, or it can fit models to data.
 Below are high-level overviews for how to accomplish each.

 To simulate models and generate artificial data:

 1. Define a model using :func:`.gddm` or the object-oriented API.
 Here, we focused on :func:`.gddm`.
 Models may depend on parameters, conditions, time, and space.
+2. View your model in the :doc:`model GUI <modelgui>` to make sure it behaves the way you expect.
-2. Simulate the model using the :meth:`.Model.solve()` method to generate a :class:`.Solution` object.
-If you have multiple conditions, you must run :meth:`.Model.solve()` separately for each set of conditions and generate separate :class:`.Solution` objects.
+3. Simulate the model using :meth:`.Model.solve()` to generate a :class:`.Solution`.
+If you have multiple conditions, you must run :meth:`.Model.solve()` separately for each set of conditions and generate a separate :class:`.Solution` for each.
-3. Run the :meth:`.Solution.sample()` method of the :class:`.Solution` object
+4. Run :meth:`.Solution.sample()` for the :class:`.Solution` to generate a
-   to generate a :class:`.Sample`.
-If you have multiple :class:`.Solution` objects (for multiple task conditions), you will need to generate multiple :class:`.Sample` objects as well.
-These can be added together with the "+" operator to form one single :class:`.Sample` object.
+   :class:`.Sample`.
+If you have more than one :class:`.Solution` (for multiple task conditions), you will need to generate a :class:`.Sample` for each.
+   These can be added together with the "+" operator to form one single :class:`.Sample`.

 To fit a model to data: